Peter J. Schmelz (keynote)

 Elena Tokun is currently a lecturer at the Moscow State Tchaikovsky Conservatory.
 She received her PhD from the Moscow Conservatory in 2010 for her thesis, Arvo Pärt.
 Tintinnabuli: composition technique and style.
 Tokun has given several conference presentations on Arvo Pärt’s creative techniques, most recently at the 9th European Music Analysis Conference EuroMAC-9 in Strasbourg in 2017 and at the conference Arvo Pärt’s Creation in the Context of Contemporary Culture (Творчество Арво Пярта в контексте современной культуры) in Nizhny Novgorod in 2018, which took place as part of the festival Other Music.
 Pärt (Другая музыка. Пярт).

-Elena Tokun`s presentation Arvo Pärt: The new strict tintinnabuli
+Elena Tokun’s presentation Arvo Pärt: The new strict style of tintinnabuli

 Tauri Tölpt is currently a PhD student in the Faculty of Theology at the University of Tartu.
 He completed his Bachelor studies at the Faculty of Theology of the Aristotle University of Thessaloniki in Greece and his Master’s studies at the theological faculties of the University of Fribourg, University of Geneva and the Institute of Postgraduate Studies of Orthodox Theology in Chambèsy, Switzerland.
 His main field of interest is Orthodox-Byzantine patristic and systematic theology.
 In his doctoral thesis, currently in progress, he researches the notion of motion and change according St. John of Damascus.